mnot/I-D/http-proxy-problem/draft.md

 they might react by blocking secure connections, discouraging origin servers (who often have even stronger profit incentives) from deploying encryption, which would result in a net loss of security.

+On the other hand, if networks are given carte blanche, it can destroy trust in the Web altogether.
+In particular, making it too easy to interpose a proxy (even if the user is "informed" by clicking through a dialogue) degrades the infrastructure in an unacceptable way.

 ## Interoperability is Important Too